After GCC 7 switch dependencies on GCC runtime packages are incorrect

 Likely, something similar should be implemented in illumos-gate (or we should fix pkgdepend and rely on it being fixed in build environment).

-Updated by Joshua M. Clulow 2 months ago
+Updated by Joshua M. Clulow over 3 years ago

 What about, instead, if distributions delivered a correct and sufficiently recent GCC runtime into

 /usr/lib?
 This comes up with binaries built on other systems that are expected to run on many illumos distributions; e.g., the official Rust toolchain binaries.
 There isn't a way to nominate the correct RPATH for

 libgcc_s.so.1 in a way that is generally correct for all distributions -- but it doesn't seem like that should matter, as the library is generally backwards compatible, and distributions could (and, I feel, should?) just deliver the latest well-tested one into

 Updated by Alexander Pyhalov over 3 years ago

 We can do this if we are sure that our compilers completely ignore /usr/lib/libgcc_s.so*.